C2SM/extpar/docs/index.md

 library, it will be installed for your user account only (you can also add the `--user` flag to `pip` to force this behaviour).

-If you did not install `extpar` into the system-libraries, make sure that the `bin` folder of your local user is on your `PATH` variable to be able to run the extpar scripts.
+If you did not install `extpar` into the system libraries, make sure that the `bin` folder of your local user is on your `PATH` variable to be able to run the extpar scripts.
 This is usually done via